netdata/netdata/docs/guides/step-by-step/step-09.md

 ## Set up a parent node to act as a centralize database for multiple Agents

-> For this how-to you will need to have installed the Agent in two different hosts that can talk to each other
+> For this how-to, you will need to have installed the Agent in two different hosts that can talk to each other.

 ### Intermediate steps of this guide

-What will cover in this guide:
+What we will cover in this guide:

-1. Configure the Agents in a parent-child architecture (enable streaming between nodes)
+1. Configuring the Agents in a parent-child architecture (enable streaming between nodes)
-2. Configure the parent Agent to retain its data for a greater period.
+2. Configuring the parent Agent to retain its data for a greater period.

 #### Configure the Agents in a parent-child architecture

-> We recommend you to follow the [Enable streaming between node](/docs/metrics-storage-management/enable-streaming.md)
+> We recommend you follow the [Enable streaming between node](/docs/metrics-storage-management/enable-streaming.md)
-> guide to explore all the options of this process, otherwise stick to the following instructions for the least
+> guide to explore all the options of this process; otherwise, stick to the following instructions for the least
 > actions you need to do.

 ##### Enable streaming on the parent node

-First, log onto the node that will act as the parent.
+First, log on to the node that will act as the parent.

 Run `uuidgen` to create a new API key, which is a randomly-generated machine GUID the Netdata Agent uses to identify itself while initiating a streaming connection.
 Copy that into a separate text file for later use.